-While the Market search engine will take a look at all the title, text, and attributes of the file, quality tags are the most important tool for search.
-Tags should accurately describe your item, its specifications, subject matter, context and style.
+While the Envato platform will take a look at all the title, text and attributes of the item, quality tags are the most important tool for search.
+Quality tags are those that accurately describe the item, its specifications, subject matter, context and style.

 - Tags must be separated by commas, spelled correctly (using American Standard English) and should relate to your item, its specifications and its possible uses.

 - Check your spelling.
 Misspelled tags will not come up in searches for correctly spelled words.
 You can check your spelling with on-line dictionaries such as Merriam-Webster.

 - Do not use the same tags for every item.
 Each tag must be relevant to the item it is applied to.